Skip to content

 3 minute read

-Visitors to the Baltic Pavilion Invited to Plant a Forest in Lithuania and Latvia
+Visitors to the Baltic Pavilion Invited to Plant a Forest in Latvia and Lithuania

 At EXPO 2025 in Osaka, Lithuania and Latvia are jointly represented in the Baltic Pavilion, where visitors are invited to take part in a unique initiative promoting environmental sustainability and unity: planting a tree in the forests of the Baltic States.